paninski-lab/yass/README.rst

 YASS - Hardware Recommendations For Linux (Ubuntu 18.04)
 --------------------------------------------------

-Yass uses GPU and CPU and we recommend having a workstation with a minimum of 32GB of CPU-RAM, and a GPU with at least 8GB of GPU-RAM (e.g. 1080Ti, Titan-XP etc.).
+Yass uses GPU and CPUs and we recommend having a workstation with a minimum of 32GB of CPU-RAM, and a GPU with at least 8GB of GPU-RAM (e.g. 1080Ti, Titan-XP etc.).
+Having a CPU with multiple cores additionally speeds up computation (see config.yaml file).
 We have tested yass with the following configurations:

 .. code-block:: shell

-    Ubuntu 18.04
+    Multi-core CPU (single 6-core and dual processor 16-cores) Ubuntu 18.04
     NVIDIA driver: 410
     Cuda toolkit: 10.0
     Conda
     Python 3.6
     Titan XP (and other GPUs as old as 1050Ti; Note: yass requires at least 1 GPU installed)

 NVIDIA - Driver and Support Files Installations For Linux (Ubuntu 18.04)